lyndon025/playtested/src/content/article/legacy/2023-12-22-i-played-this-risk-of-rain-2-and-vampire-survivors-mash-up-on-pc-and-mobile-cloud--core-d.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-12-22-i-played-this-risk-of-rain-2-and-vampire-survivors-mash-up-on-pc-and-mobile-cloud-core-d
+title: I played this Risk of Rain 2 and Vampire Survivors mash up on PC and Mobile (Cloud) | Core Devourer
+game: Core Devourer
 description: 'Pocket Playfest: An Indie Celebration 2023 Winter Edition'
 featured: false
 pubDate: 2023-12-22
 tags:
   - action
   - core-devourer
   - indie
   - mobile
   - pc
   - taptap
 thumb: ''
-title: I played this Risk of Rain 2 and Vampire Survivors mash up on PC and Mobile (Cloud) | Core Devourer
-game: Core Devourer
 ---

 Pocket Playfest: An Indie Celebration 2023 Winter Edition

 In a recent hands-on exclusive experience this past weekend, I had the privilege of testing a handful of titles on TapTap's experimental cloud gaming service, setting the stage for this 16-day event where indie game developers show-off their creations exclusively on the TapTap mobile platform — fully playable PC games without the need for an actual PC, Android/iOS version, or the need to download the games and install them.
 Granted, you’d need to have a reliable internet service to be able to stream these games, and preferably are located in US and Canada for consistent play and latency, at least for now.

-🔗Join the Playfest
+## 🔗Join the Playfest

 TapTap Pocket Playfest 2023 Winter Edition https://www.taptap.io/events/playfest2023winter

-📅 Schedule
+## 📅 Schedule
 Dates: December 23, 12 AM PT - January 7, 11:59 PM PT.
 Playfest Winners & Player Rewards Announcement: January 8, 12 AM PT.